Tuwon shinkafa

 Tuwon shinkafa is a type of Nigerian and Nigerien rice swallow from Niger and the northern part of Nigeria.

-It is a thick pudding prepared from a local rice that is soft and sticky, and is usually served with different types of soups like miyan kuka and miyan taushe.
+It is a thick pudding prepared from local rice that is soft and sticky, and is usually served with different types of soups like miyan kuka and miyan taushe.
 Two variants made from maize and sorghum flour are called tuwon masara and tuwon dawa (made with sorghum), respectively.
-In Ghana, tuwon shinkafa is called omo tuo.
+In Ghana, tuwon shinkafa is called omo tuo(Akan) or mɔlukple(Ewe).